pogkythunder/afiloxenos/README.md

 # Requirements
 To use it, you need the boxes command.
 It is a command that you can find in most repositories' repos.
 For Arch, you can download it from the AUR.
+Your terminal must also support the respective alphabet, and text formatting.

 # Installation
 * Download the setup script: <code>wget https://github.com/pogkythunder/afiloxenos/raw/main/setup.sh</code>